CyberFlameGO/svnpython/Doc/library/stdtypes.rst

 .. index::
    triple: mutable; sequence; types
    object: list
+   object: bytearray

-List objects support additional operations that allow in-place modification of the object.
+List and bytearray objects support additional operations that allow in-place modification of the object.
 Other mutable sequence types (when added to the language) should also support these operations.
 Strings and tuples are immutable sequence types: such objects cannot be modified once created.
-The following operations are defined on mutable sequence types (where *x* is an arbitrary object):
+The following operations are defined on mutable sequence types (where *x* is an arbitrary object).

+Note that while lists allow their items to be of any type, bytearray object "items" are all integers in the range 0 <= x < 256.

 +------------------------------+--------------------------------+---------------------+
 | Operation                    | Result                         | Notes               |